ivbq/dd2391-project13/README.md

 ## Solution

 In our solution, we fetch all of the attributes that we are interested in.
 These attributes are the basis for the browser fingerprint.
+The fetched attributes are then parsed into a SHA-256 hash function which outputs a 1024 bit hash.
+This hash size means the browser fingerprint application can identify $2^{1024}$ different *identities*.
+However hash collisions are possible, meaning that a set with a lower size than $2^{1024}$ still can cause duplicate fingerprints.

+The attributes the browser fingerprint application looks at are:
+- User agent
+- Languages
+- Time zone
+- Screen attributes
+- Permissions
+- Do not track flag
+- Cookies permission

 ## Testing